Sichii/Chaos-Server/docs/articles/Components.md

 ## Component options

 Any component that has options associated with it should create an interface that specifies those options.
-The component should expect it's options to be contained within the `ComponentVars` passed to the `Execute` method of the component.
+The component should expect its options to be contained within the `ComponentVars` passed to the `Execute` method of the component.
 The options can be obtained via `ComponentVars.GetOptions<TOptions>()`.

 ```csharp